Steps for RRC Proposal Submission

 Before submitting a proposal to the Research Review Committee, review the Board Goals.
 Be sure that you can answer “YES” to each of the following questions.

 1. Does your proposal fall into one of the permitted research categories?
 (See below.)

 3. Will findings from your proposed research provide actionable information that can help improve the education experiences and outcomes of children in Philadelphia?

-4. If requesting data or survey administration: Have you thoroughly explored all publicly available data, including the District-Wide survey results, before determining the need to make a specific data request and/or administer your own survey instruments?
+4. If requesting data or survey administration: Have you thoroughly explored all publicly available data, including the District-Wide Survey results, before determining the need to make a specific data request and/or administer your own survey instruments?

 Ready to Submit?

 If you are interested in submitting a research proposal for the committee’s review, please use our descriptions below to identify the submission track to which your proposal belongs.
 Please follow all directions within each submission track to assure your submission is complete.
 All research activities must adhere to the District’s policies and procedures.
 Your proposal must follow our guidelines.
-Please refer to our RRC deadlines for monthly review by visiting our office’s Calendar or by downloading our Deadlines handout.
-Please also read about our submission fees.

 Progress Monitoring (Grant-Mandated Reporting)

 Progress Monitoring is considered by the RRC to be minimally-invasive data collection and/or requests of administrative data required by programs for delivery to funders.
 Activities will NOT include: any work attempting to measure outcomes.
 This proposal type is included to allow SDP partners who required such information to submit a proposal without undue burden.

 Program Evaluation is any project that involves activities attempting to measure the outcomes of a particular program or intervention.
 Because of the nature of program evaluation, the RRC requires all Program Evaluation applications to be submitted by Third Party Evaluators.
 Programs are not permitted to evaluate themselves.